Safe sex means taking steps before and during sex that can prevent you from getting an infection, or from giving an infection to your partner.

-- Get to know your partner and discuss your sexual histories
+- Get to know your partner and discuss your sexual histories.

-- Don't feel forced into having sex
+- Don't feel forced into having sex.

-- Don't have sexual contact with anyone but your partner
+- Don't have sexual contact with anyone but your partner.

-If you have an STI such as HIV or herpes, let any sexual partner know before you have sex.
+If you know you have an STI such as HIV or herpes, let any sexual partner know this before you have sex.
 Allow him or her to decide what to do.
 If you both agree to have sexual contact, use latex or polyurethane condoms.

 Use condoms for all vaginal, anal, and oral intercourse.